WizzardMaker/GenMapping/README.md

 When you create a mapper for Bar to Bar2, the mapper for Foo to Foo2 can use that already defined mapper, removing the necessity to write that logic yourself

 ### Tags
-Tags are comment annotations which instruct AutoMapper how to generate the mapper functions.
+Tags are comment annotations which instruct GenMapping how to generate the mapper functions.

 Documentation for Tags can be found in `documentation/Tags.mnd`

 ### Syntax
 A mapper is a simple Go interface annotated with the `@mapper` tag.
-This tag tells AutoMapper, that this interface describes mapping functions.
+This tag tells GenMapping, that this interface describes mapping functions.

 Mapping functions have the following rules:
 - Only 1 return is allowed _(error handling is planned in a future update)_